elizabethdrew/restaurant-review-be/README.md

 ### **6.4 Authentication and Authorization**

 The application provides authentication and authorization features using the **`JpaUserDetailsService`** class and the **`SecurityUtils`** utility class.
 Users are authenticated based on their username and password.
-User roles determine their authorization levels, with the "ROLE_ADMIN" role having additional privileges.
+User roles determine their authorization levels, with the "ADMIN" role having additional privileges.

 ### Endpoints: